jskidis/scala-wordle/README.md

 And then,,, I had the idea of using what I had already written to try to solve Nerdle puzzles.
-I eventually discovered that storing the "words" as equations (actually expressions from which the equations could be derived) was a much more effective solution than trying to solve the "words" as string and converting to equations when needed.
+I eventually discovered that storing the "words" as equations (actually expressions from which the equations could be derived) was a much more effective solution than trying to store the "words" as string and converting to equations when needed.
 Converting an equation to a string is much simpler (re: less compute-intensive) than going the other way.

 This led to a number of abstractions, as I didn't want to have separate processor, strategy, and runner implementations